staten-island-tech/design-scaffold-project-choice-looks-worse-than-my-figma/src/md/two.md

-Step 4: Take an ice cold shower after your morning 30 mile jog.
-Remember to not use deodorant
+Step 4: Take an ice cold shower after burning down an orphanage.
+Who are they going to tell, their parents?

 Step 5: Sit alone at the lunch table.
-It's not that you have no friends, it's that they don't deserve to be in your presence
+It's not because you don't wear deodorant, it's that they're too intimidated by your aura

 Step 6: Pull the plug on your grandpa and invest his chemo treatment into the S&P 500

+Step 7; Make your own rules for punctuation\ It keeps your critiques on edge

-Step 7: Eat babies
+Step 8: Eat babies